 generally maintain a smaller, more "juvenile" skull shape throughout

-But, some women do still suffer quite severe hair loss at the front hairline, as you can see from the photo below.
+However, some women do suffer quite severe frontal hair loss, as you can see from the photo below.

 her frontal bone has still grown, producing the area of baldness you can